Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Assessing and Predicting the Impact of Actual Time-Varying Treatments

 Proof is reported in the Appendix. \end{proposition}

+Proposition \ref{prop:transp} states that the expected potential outcome $Y_{it}(d)$ at a future time point $t\in \mathcal{T}^F$ is identified by the expected value of the observed outcomes observed in the past time window conditional on treatment level $d$, baseline covariates, and averaged over the distribution of effect modifiers before the carry-over treatment period up to $t-B-K-L_{max}$, also evaluated in the past, conditional on the pre-specfied treatment vector $\mathbf{\tilde{z}}$, and obtained recursively until baseline.

-This means that we only need to predict moderators before the treatment starts at time $t-B-K$ Nevertheless, the treatment vector $\overline{\vZ}_{it}^{B,K}$ does not need to be specified.
-Similarly, the evolution of post-treatment effect modifiers, that are affected by the counterfactual scenario, does not need to be predicted because it will be averaged over, conditional on pre-treatment covariates.
+Proposition also \ref{prop:transp} implies that we only need to predict effect modifiers before the treatment starts at time $t-B-K$ .
+The evolution of post-treatment effect modifiers $\overline{\vX}^{B,K-1}_{it}$ and $\overline{\vY}^{B,K}_{it}$, that are affected by the counterfactual scenario, does not need to be predicted because it will be averaged over, conditional on pre-treatment covariates.
 The intuition is that the evolution of the time-varying modifiers affected by the counterfactual treatment scenario is just a mechanism through which the treatment has an effect on the final outcome.
 If we assume that these time-varying modifiers can be predicted by their observed history (Assumption \ref{ass:conf_transp}), this means that this mechanism can be explained by the variables collected in $X$ (and $Y$), ruling out other unmeasured factors that could be responsible for a different trend of these modifiers as a response of the treatment.